SiropTime/SiropTime/README.md

 #### Experience 🤓
 1. **Android developer** work in startup for 6 months.
 Made mobile app for getting and parsing data for 2 neural networks with Kotlin and Jetpack Compose.
 Almost all app is written by me.
 2. **Golang backend developer** in BWG from September 2022 to May 2023.
 Crypto fintech.
 Mainly works with cryptoprocessing.
-3. **Golang backend developer** in FGANU CITiS (ФГАНУ ЦИТиС) for now from May 2023.
+3. **Golang backend developer** in FGANU CITiS (ФГАНУ ЦИТиС) from May 2023 to June 2024.
 Goverment infrastructure for Ministry of Education.
+4. **Golang backend developer** in Ozon.Tech for now from June 2024.
+E-Commerce, warehouses managment systems.
-4. Some **petprojects** in different themes and languages that you can see there - in my GitHub.
+5. Some **petprojects** in different themes and languages that you can see there - in my GitHub.

 #### Technologies 🖥

-1. Go (fiber, sqlx, swagger, fhttp etc)
+1. Go
-2. FastAPI
+2. gRPC
-3. Pygame
+3. Kafka
+4. PostgreSQL
-4. Kotlin + Jetpack Compose
+5. Kotlin + Jetpack Compose
-5. Standart C/C++ libraries
+6. Standart C/C++ libraries
-6. PostgreSQL
 7. RabbitMQ
+8. Python (FastAPI, pandas, etc)
-8. etc.
+9. etc.

 #### Statistics